agilebits/onepassword-utilities/keepass2_to_1p4/README.md

 # Importing KeePass 2 Data into 1Password

-The script keepass2_to_1p4.pl will convert a KeePass2 XML (2.x) export file into a CSV format that can be imported into 1Password 4.
+The script keepass2_to_1p4.pl will convert a KeePass 2 XML (2.x) export file into a CSV format that can be imported into 1Password 4.

 ## Requirements